iuriaranda/signalk-mqtt-bridge/README.md

 - `<action>` defines the purpose of the topic, defined in the sections below
   - `N`: data sent from SignalK
   - `R`: read requests sent from MQTT clients to SignalK
-  - `D`: deltas sent from MQTT clients to SignalK
+  - `W`: deltas sent from MQTT clients to SignalK
   - `P`: PUT requests sent from MQTT clients to SignalK

 When it connects to an MQTT broker, the plugin will publish two messages: